An SQL text by Erland Sommarskog, SQL Server MVP.

 The main concept is the session, as listed in sys.dm_exec_sessions.
 A session is identified with a session_id, or what old-time users of SQL Server knows as a spid.

 An SQL command can be executed single-threaded or by parallel threads.
-Each such thread is known as an execution context, identified by the exec_context_id.
-The main thread for the request has exec_context_id = 0, and any non-zero number for a exec_context_id indicates parallel execution.
+Each such thread is known as an execution context, identified by the column exec_context_id.
+The main thread for the request has exec_context_id = 0, and any non-zero number for an exec_context_id indicates parallel execution.
 There is no view as such that defines the execution contexts, but all execution contexts have a row in sys.dm_os_tasks.
 Now, here is a funny thing: if a request with a non-zero request_id requires a parallel plan, the request_id for the threads with a non-zero exec_context_id is nevertheless zero, meaning that if a session has multiple requests running, you cannot tell which request the non-zero execution contexts belong to.
 (I assume, though, that all contexts belong to the same request, since multiple requests are interleaved, and not truly multi-process.)

 In the output for a process, any non-zero requests appear first, with one line per request.
 Next follow one or more lines with the session_id proper.
 There is always at least one such line for a session, even if there is no row for the session in sys.dm_os_tasks.
 Finally, any execution contexts with a non-zero exec_context_id for the session are listed in order.
 Occasionally, you may see the same exec_context_id listed twice.
 This is because two tasks can have the same exec_context_id.
 (Why it is so, I don't know.
 Maybe it's a bug.
 But I've seen it happen.)